 Case Report Thoroughly document the initial visit and subsequent follow-up visits.
 Each encounter should document the reason for the visit and include the date of each encounter.
 Clinical decision making should be explained clearly and sufficiently.

 The patient’s initial visit should include the patient’s chief complaint, age/ethnicity, sex and date of examination as well as thorough documentation of history (present illness, medical, ocular, family and social) and a review of systems.
 Prior history of contact lens wear should be discussed.
 Document all findings and record all medications, including concentration and quantity instilled in the patient’s eyes as part of the examination.
 Visual acuity should reflect the level of disease.
 Both anterior and posterior segment examination should be included.
 If a referring doctor performed any exam components, please include those findings.
 If available, additional testing such as corneal topography, anterior segment imaging, endothelial cell counts etc. should be included.

-Follow-up visits should include the reason for the encounter.
+Each follow-up visit should include the reason for the encounter.
 All follow-up visits should include visual acuities and an evaluation of the lens fit.
+Average wearing time and settling time at each visit should be recorded.
 Document ocular health when applicable.
 If modifications to the lenses are required, provide clinical reasoning and the new parameters.
 An appropriate lens care regimen should be prescribed at the dispense appointment.
 Include both the immediate and long-term follow-up care plan.

 Conclusion Include a conclusion in the case report.

 References Please use AMA citation format.
-Whenever possible, references should be current from the last 5-7 years.
+References should be current and relevant to the case.

 Photos Include photographs of the contact lens fit if possible.

 Case reports accepted by the Scleral Lens Education Society for fellowship may be used on the website for educational purposes.